 In addition to the above formal eligibility requirements for assessing proposal we can only grant project where all of these eligibility requirements are met:

-• Funding is not granted to organizations that are insolvent or that are undergoing liquidation or company restructuring, or that have unpaid debts or payment notices with the Swedish Enforcement Agency.
+• Funding is not granted to organizations that are insolvent or undergoing liquidation or corporate restructuring, or that have unpaid debts or payment notices with the Swedish Enforcement Authority.

-• If the organization is a limited company, half or more of the share capital must not be used up.
+• If the organization is a limited liability company, half or more of the share capital may not be used up.

-• We take credit information on all applicant who are not public actors, and funding is not granted to organizations with the lowest credit rating C.
+• We take credit checks on all applicant who are not public actors, and funding is not granted to organizations with the lowest credit rating of C.

-• An organization seeking funding for personnel costs must be registered as an employer with the Tax Agency at the latest when the grant decision is made.
+• An organization applying for funding for personnel costs must be registered as an employer with the Swedish Tax Agency by the time the grant decision is made.

 • What do we assess?

 The project proposal must be in line with the call's aim.
-The applications will be assessed based on the main criteria potential, actors and implementation.
+Applications will be assessed based on the main criteria potential, actors and implementation.

 Potential